gobacktest/gobacktest/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/dirkolbrich/gobacktest?style=flat-square)](https://goreportcard.com/report/github.com/dirkolbrich/gobacktest)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](/LICENSE.md)

-_**Heads up:** This is a framework in development, with only basic functionality._
+_**Heads up:** This project is dead.
+It fought well, but died on the battlefield of abandoned open source projects.
+It was a good project.
+It will be remembered for decades to come._

 ---

 # gobacktest - Fundamental stock analysis backtesting

 An event-driven backtesting framework to test stock trading strategies based on fundamental analysis.
 Preferably this package will be the core of a backend service exposed via a REST API.
+Currently it has only core functionality.

 ## Usage